Trade directory · Atlanta metro · Georgia

 Permit Requirements

-Atlanta requires permits for all HVAC installations, replacements, and major repairs.
-Permit fees range $50-200 based on system size.
-Submit through Atlanta Building Department online portal.
+Atlanta requires HVAC permits for new installations, replacements, and major repairs.
+Cost $75-$200 based on system size.
+Commercial work requires additional mechanical permits.
+Pull permits through Atlanta Department of City Planning online portal.

 §3